Akhlaken07/WASCaseStudy1/README.md

   A JS library that is missing security patches can make the website extremely vulnerable to various attacks.
 Third-party JS libraries can draw a variety of DOM-based vulnerabilities, including DOM-XSS, which can be exploited to hijack user accounts.
 Popular JS libraries typically have the advantage of being heavily audited.
 This also means that the flaws are quickly recognized and patched, resulting in a steady stream of security updates.
 Using a library with missing security patches can make the website exceptionally easy to abuse, making it crucial to ensure that any available security updates are to be applied immediately.

   Related:

+  -   CVE-2019-8331: In Bootstrap before 3.4.1 and 4.3.x before 4.3.1, XSS is possible in the tooltip or popover data-template attribute.
+  -   CVE-2022-24785: Moment.js is a JavaScript date library for parsing, validating, manipulating, and formatting dates.
+A path traversal vulnerability impacts npm (server) users of Moment.js between versions 1.0.1 and 2.29.1, especially if a user-provided locale string is directly used to switch moment locale.
   -   CVE-2020-11023: In jQuery versions greater than or equal to 1.0.3 and before 3.5.0, passing HTML containing elements from untrusted sources - even after sanitizing it - to one of jQuery's DOM manipulation methods (i.e. .html(), .append(), and others) may execute untrusted code.
 This problem is patched in jQuery 3.5.0.
   -   CVE-2020-11022: In jQuery versions greater than or equal to 1.2 and before 3.5.0, passing HTML from untrusted sources - even after sanitizing it - to one of jQuery's DOM manipulation methods (i.e. .html(), .append(), and others) may execute untrusted code.
 This problem is patched in jQuery 3.5.0.
   -   CVE-2015-9251: jQuery before 3.0.0 is vulnerable to Cross-site Scripting (XSS) attacks when a cross-domain Ajax request is performed without the dataType option, causing text/javascript responses to be executed.